LetsCodeManh/energyspektrum/README.md

 # Solar Survey Website

 Solar Survey Website is a web application built with React, TypeScript, and Vite.
-It is a survey designed to teach users about the solar plants.
+It is a survey designed to teach users about solar plants and provide them with solutions for their solar energy needs.
 The website was built based on a design provided by the client.

 ## Screenshot

 ## Live Demo